ethereum/eth-wiki/roadmap/istanbul.md

 Because 1962 uses STATICCALL, which is expensive, the cost must be lowered to enable practicle use of curves.
 It seems that there are two mechanisms to achieve this:
 - 1109 makes costs reasonable by introducing a dedicated opcode PRECOMPILEDCALL with a low gas cost so that precompiles can be called efficiently.
-- 2046 reduces the cost of calling STATICCALL, but only for precompiles at specific addresses (specified by EIP 1352, which likely does not require a hard fork)
+- 2046 reduces the cost of calling STATICCALL, but only for precompiles at specific addresses

+Both 1109 and 2046 can function without 1352.
+1352 aims to simplify how precompiles are addressed, however there may be [some risks if it is used](https://ethereum-magicians.org/t/eip-1352-restricted-address-range-for-precompiles-system-contracts/1151/26).

 There was a [discussion](https://ethereum-magicians.org/t/eip-1109-remove-call-costs-for-precompiled-contracts/447/8) about DOS attacks from calls that result in disk loading being too cheap.
 It seems that as long as the opcode being made cheaper only applies to precompiles, then [there is no risk](https://ethereum-magicians.org/t/eip-1109-remove-call-costs-for-precompiled-contracts/447/9)